6 Impressive Plants That Repel Ants (and What Attracts Them)

 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

 Starting a garden is one of the most enriching experiences a person can have – from a large vegetable garden to a tiny herb garden in your windowsill – a garden will bring you endless joy and happiness.
+Ants can do some severe damage to your garden, and they’re a nuisance if their numbers start growing.
+Grabbing the insecticide is always tempting, but sometimes we would rather keep our garden as natural as possible and stay away from those chemicals.
+Strangely enough, the best way to keep ants away from your plants is with your plants.

 It’s just a pity that the pests, insects, and other critters make it so challenging to keep your darlings happy.
 And one of the worst is probably ants.